Nirtacia/Fight-cancer/README.md

 ## Summary

-Create devices that analyze exhaled breath and facilitate detecting medical conditions at an early stage.
+Create devices that analyze exhaled breath which can facilitate detecting medical conditions at an early stage.
 The devices are to be installed at workplaces, schools, stores etc.

 ## Background

-If you feel ill and need help, you seek medical attention.
+If you feel ill and need help, you naturally seek medical attention.
 However: people suffering from a number of serious medical conditions, e.g. certain forms of cancer, don´t necessarily feel "ill" until it is already to late for them to get successful treatment.
 These people tend to die whay to young.
 What if there was a way of predicting serious illnesses long before you even feel sick?

 ## How is it used?